A collection of write-ups from writers/authors willing to write on Entrepreneurship, Business, Corporate Leadership & Management.

 Solar energy is generated from the most renewable source of energy that we have i.e. the Sun.
 As long as the sun keeps burning which is expected to last for at least 5 billion years more.
 We receive almost 1000W of radiation from the sun in every square meter area and hence it is a sustainable source of power.

 The solar energy generated can be stored in the batteries and capacitors.
 This can be available to use for the long term and also be easily transportable.
+You can read on Dcbel how an electric vehicle's battery can be charged with solar energy and transformed into a backup power source.

 It is cheaper: